 By developing partnerships with families and entire communities seeking help, we teach them responsibility, life skills, and various strategies to work together to accomplish change.

-Our integrated approach to improving health and education:
+Our integrated approach to improving health and education includes:

-- Operating a health and dental clinic in a rural village, treating upwards of 600 patients a month
+- Operating health and dental clinics in two rural villages, treating upwards of 700 patients a month

-- Focusing on patient education and encouraging health lifestyle changes
+- Focusing on patient education and encouraging healthy lifestyle changes

 - Increasing access to information about family planning and provide family planning methods at our health clinics